dguzenko/newdocs/docs/zoocart.md

   * **Site partials:** place your customized .php template file in the folder with the following path: *templates / <your template> / html / plg_system_zoocart / partials*.
   * **Administrator partials:** place your customized .php template file in the folder with the following path: *administrator / templates / <your template> / html / plg_system_zoocart / partials*.

 **E.g.:** We would like to change the view of the Print Order layout in the Administration.
 To do this we need to override the layout template *print.php*.
-Overriden layout will have the path: *administrator / templates/ <your_template> / html / plg_system_zoocart / order / print.php*.
+The overriden layout will have the path: *administrator / templates/ <your_template> / html / plg_system_zoocart / order / print.php*.

 **Important:** Name of your custom .php file should be the same as standard one.
-You can see names of standard layout templates here: *plugins / system / zoocart / zoocart / views / site (admin)*.
+You can see names of standard layouts templates here: *plugins / system / zoocart / zoocart / views / site (admin)*.